-- "CPI" means consumer price index, "CDI" means Interbanking Deposit Rates (Certificados de Depósito Interfinanceiro), "IGP-M" means Consumer Prices Index (Índice Geral de Preços do Mercado), measured by FGV (Fundação Getulio Vargas), "LIBOR" means London Interbank Offered Rate, "GDP" means Gross Domestic Product; - (ii) "Gerdau Açominas" is a reference to Gerdau Açominas S.A. - (iii) "Installed capacity" means the annual projected capacity for a particular facility (excluding the portion that is not attributable to our participation in a facility owned by a joint venture), calculated based upon operations for 24 hours each day of a year and deducting scheduled downtime for regular maintenance; - (iv) "Preferred Shares" and "Ordinary Shares" refer to the Company's authorized and outstanding preferred stock and ordinary stock, designated as ações preferenciais and ações ordinárias, respectively, all without par value.
+- (i) "CPI" means consumer price index, "CDI" means Interbanking Deposit Rates (Certificados de Depósito Interfinanceiro), "IGP-M" means Consumer Prices Index (Índice Geral de Preços do Mercado), measured by FGV (Fundação Getulio Vargas), "LIBOR" means London Interbank Offered Rate, "GDP" means Gross Domestic Product; - (ii) "Gerdau Açominas" is a reference to Gerdau Açominas S.A. - (iii) "Installed capacity" means the annual projected capacity for a particular facility (excluding the portion that is not attributable to our participation in a facility owned by a joint venture), calculated based upon operations for 24 hours each day of a year and deducting scheduled downtime for regular maintenance; - (iv) "Preferred Shares" and "Ordinary Shares" refer to the Company's authorized and outstanding preferred stock and ordinary stock, designated as ações preferenciais and ações ordinárias, respectively, all without par value.
 All references herein to the "real", "reais" or "R\$" are to the Brazilian real, the official currency of Brazil.
-All references to (i) "U.S. dollars", "dollars", "U.S.\$" or "\$" are to the official currency of the United States, (ii) "Euro" or "€" are to the official currency of members of the European Union, (iii) "billions" are to thousands of millions, (iv) "km" are to kilometers, and (vi) "tonnes" are to metric tonnes; - (v) "proven" or" probable mineral reserves" have the meanings defined by SEC in Regulation S-K, \$229.1300. - (vi) "Shipments" means the volumes shipped and "Consolidated shipments" means the combined volumes shipped from all our operations in Brazil, South America, North America and Asia, excluding our joint ventures and associate companies; - the "Company", "Gerdau", "we" or "us" are references to Gerdau S.A., a corporation organized under the laws of the Federative Republic of Brazil ("Brazil") and its consolidated subsidiaries; - (viii) "Tonne" means a metric tonne, which is equal to 1,000 kilograms or 2,204.62 pounds; - (ix) "Worldsteel" means World Steel Association, "IABr" means Brazilian Steel Institute (Instituto Aço Brasil) and "AISI" means American Iron and Steel Institute;
+All references to (i) "U.S. dollars", "dollars", "U.S.\$" or "\$" are to the official currency of the United States, (ii) "Euro" or "€" are to the official currency of members of the European Union, (iii) "billions" are to thousands of millions, (iv) "km" are to kilometers, and (vi) "tonnes" are to metric tonnes; - (v) "proven" or "probable mineral reserves" have the meanings defined by SEC in Regulation S-K, \$229.1300. - (vi) "Shipments" means the volumes shipped and "Consolidated shipments" means the combined volumes shipped from all our operations in Brazil, South America, North America and Asia, excluding our joint ventures and associate companies; - (vii) the "Company", "Gerdau", "we" or "us" are references to Gerdau S.A., a corporation organized under the laws of the Federative Republic of Brazil ("Brazil") and its consolidated subsidiaries; - (viii) "Tonne" means a metric tonne, which is equal to 1,000 kilograms or 2,204.62 pounds; - (ix) "Worldsteel" means World Steel Association, "IABr" means Brazilian Steel Institute (Instituto Aço Brasil) and "AISI" means American Iron and Steel Institute;

-The Company has prepared the Consolidated Financial Statements included herein in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
-The following investments are accounted following the equity method: Bradley Steel Processor and MRM Guide Rail, all in North America, of which Gerdau Ameristeel holds 50% of the total capital, the investment in the holding company Gerdau Metaldom Corp., in which the Company holds a 50% stake, in the Dominican Republic, the investment in Gerdau Corsa S.A.P.I. de C.V., in Mexico, in which the Company holds a 75% stake, the investment in Dona Francisca Energética S.A., in Brazil, in which the Company holds a 51.82% stake, the investment in Diaco S.A., in Colombia, in which the Company holds a 49.87% stake, the investment in Gerdau Summit Aços Fundidos e Forjados S.A., in Brazil, in which the Company holds a 50% stake and the investment in Juntos Somos Mais Fidelização S.A., in Brazil, in which the Company holds a 27.50% stake.
+The Company has prepared the Consolidated Financial Statements included herein in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
+The following investments are accounted following the equity method: Bradley Steel Processor and MRM Guide Rail, all in North America, of which Gerdau Ameristeel holds 50% of the total capital, the investment in the holding company Gerdau Metaldom Corp., in which the Company held a 50% stake, in the Dominican Republic, the investment in Gerdau Corsa S.A.P.I. de C.V., in Mexico, in which the Company holds a 75% stake, the investment in Dona Francisca Energética S.A., in Brazil, in which the Company holds a 51.82% stake, the investment in Newave Energia S.A., in Brazil, in which the Company holds a 33.33% stake, the investment in Diaco S.A., in Colombia, in which the Company held a 49.85% stake, the investment in Gerdau Summit Aços Fundidos e Forjados S.A., in Brazil, in which the Company holds a 55.73% stake, the investments in Addiante S.A. and Ubiratã Tecnologia S.A., in Brazil, in which the Company holds a 50% stake, the investment in Brazil, in which the Company holds a 44.66% stake and the investment in Juntos Somos Mais Fidelização S.A., in Brazil, in which the Company holds a 27.16% stake.